AravisProject/aravis/README.md

 sudo setcap cap_net_raw+ep arv-viewer
 ```

+### USB Permissions

+By default, USB devices permissions may not be sufficient to allow any user to access the USB3 cameras.
+This permissions can be changed by using an udev rule file.
+There is a file example in Aravis sources, aravis.rules.
+This file must be placed in /etc/udev/rules.d directory (The exact location may depend on the distribution you are using).
+This file only contains declarations for a couple of vendors.
+If you want to add an entry with the vendor of your camera, the output of `lsusb` command will give you the vendor id, which is the first 4 digits of the ID field.

 ### Dependencies

 The Aravis library depends on libxml2 and glib2, with an optional USB support depending on libusb1, and an optional packet socket support depending on libaudit.